-Bentley Wood School does now hold an emergency inhaler as per 'Guidance on the use of Emergency Salbutamol inhalers in schools' September 2014.
+Bentley Wood School does now hold an emergency inhalers and spacers as per 'Guidance on the use of Emergency Salbutamol inhalers in schools' September 2014.

-Parents of students with Asthma are sent a letter asking permission for the emergency inhaler to be used in the event that their own inhaler is not available.
+Parents of students with Asthma are sent a letter asking permission for the emergency inhaler and spacer to be used in the event that their own inhaler is not available.
 See Appendix 1 Attached.